 All Staff employees (with the exception of certain Public Safety employees pending training) are required to serve the first six (6) months of employment on a provisional basis to provide the employer an opportunity to evaluate the employee's performance.
 University System employees transferring to another University System institution or the University System Office are subject to a new six (6) month provisional period upon beginning at the new location.
-Employees of Clayton State University transferring to another position within Clayton State University are subject to a new six (6) month provisional period upon beginning the new position.
+Employees of Clayton State University transferring to another position within Clayton State University are subject to a new six (6) month provisional period upon beginning the new position unless all conditions of the HRAP - Transfers (USG policy on internal transfers) are met.